 WHAT_TO_DO_BEFORE_AUGUST

-The GPAI code of practice consultations are underway, with final text expected before the August 2026 application date.
+The GPAI Code of Practice is now a published voluntary compliance tool for providers, the Commission has published guidance for GPAI model providers, and the AI Office has moved forward with transparency support for AI-generated content.
 That is useful context, but it does not change the three things product teams should be doing in parallel right now:

 - Complete the AI use-case inventory: list every AI-enabled feature, internal tool, and third-party dependency with the model source, intended use, user population, and a failure-impact assessment.